Author: auroraprimavera Recipient: romaine24 Title: Assalto di Gioia (Part 1_of_4)Pairing(s):

 “It depends on whether you look at it from a Muggle’s standpoint or that of a wizard’s.”

 Harry sighed, he was getting irritated with her word games.
-“And pray tell, dear Hermione, what is the difference?”
+“And pray tell, dear Hermione, what

 She only grinned, as if not noticing his upset.
 “Well, to a Muggle, a Liger is merely a crossbreed of a lion and a tiger.
 Nothing more.
 But, to a wizard, it is so, so much more!”
 She dropped down next the box and gathered her book to her chest, holding it close as a child would hold a beloved stuffed animal.
 The dreamy expression on her face deepened.
 “You see, Harry, Ligers are such rare creatures that they are mostly believed to be legend.
 The last recorded sighting, and I use the term recorded loosely of course, was back in Merlin’s day.
 Not since then have they been spotted.
 That’s why we can’t let the Ministry have a hold of this kitten.
 Now, I had heard of them before, but hadn’t actually seen one.
 Not until a few years ago.”